Bondage Rope Tying 101

 - Safeword: Agree on a safeword or another method of communication to indicate when someone wants to pause or stop.
 This helps maintain a secure and trusting environment.

 By taking these steps, you not only enhance the safety of your rope bondage experience but also deepen the bond and trust between partners.
-Always prioritize mutual understanding and respect, making every session both thrilling and safe.
+Always prioritize mutual understanding and respect, making every session thrilling and safe.

 Safety First!
 How To Use Bondage Rope